yamins81/tabular/README.rst

-.. tabular documentation master file, created by sphinx-quickstart on Fri Jul 31 14:01:36 2009.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Tabular
 ==========
 Tabular data can be easily represented in Python using the language's native objects -- e.g. by lists of tuples representing the records of the data set.
 Though easy to create, these kind of representations typically do not enable important tabular data manipulations, like efficient column selection, matrix mathematics, or spreadsheet-style operations.